Unforgiven (2002): Storylines

 The event featured nine professional wrestling matches, with outcomes predetermined by WWE script writers.
 The matches featured wrestlers portraying their characters in planned storylines that took place before, during and after the event.
-All wrestlers were from one of the WWE's brands--SmackDown! or Raw—the two storyline divisions in which WWE assigned its employees.
+All wrestlers were from one of the WWE's brands—SmackDown! or Raw—the two storyline divisions in which WWE assigned its employees.

 The main feud heading into Unforgiven on the SmackDown! brand was between The Undertaker and Brock Lesnar, with the two feuding over the WWE Championship.
-On the August 29 episode of SmackDown!, as Lesnar became exclusive to the SmackDown! brand, Stephanie McMahon made a single elimination series of matches to declare the number one contender for the championship.
-Kurt Angle and Chris Benoit made it to the final, but McMahon put The Undertaker in the match, which he then won.
-On the September 5 episode of SmackDown!, Lesnar and The Undertaker confronted each other.
-On the September 12 episode of SmackDown!, during The Undertaker's match with Matt Hardy, Lesnar threatened The Undertaker's wife, Sara, and attacked The Undertaker when he tried to save her.
+On the August 29 episode of SmackDown!, as Lesnar became exclusive to the SmackDown! brand, SmackDown!
+General Manager Stephanie McMahon made a single elimination series of matches to declare the number one contender for the championship.
+Kurt Angle and Chris Benoit made it to the final, however, McMahon inserted The Undertaker in the match, which he then won.
+Lesnar and The Undertaker had their first confrontation on the September 5 episode of SmackDown!.
+The following week, during The Undertaker's match with Matt Hardy, Lesnar's manager, Paul Heyman, threatened The Undertaker's wife, Sara, and Lesnar attacked The Undertaker when he tried to save her.
 On the September 19 episode of SmackDown!, The Undertaker tried to attack Lesnar, but was stopped by Lesnar's security.

 The main feud heading into Unforgiven on the Raw brand was between Triple H and Rob Van Dam for the World Heavyweight Championship.
-On the September 2 episode of Raw, Triple H was awarded the newly created World Heavyweight Championship by Eric Bischoff, and retained it against Ric Flair.
-Later that night however, Van Dam and Flair defeated Triple H and Chris Jericho in a tag team match, when Van Dam pinned Triple H. On the September 9 episode of Raw, Van Dam defeated Jericho, Jeff Hardy, and Big Show in a fatal four-way elimination match to become the number one contender for the World Heavyweight Championship.
-On the September 16 episode of Raw, Triple H cost Van Dam his WWE Intercontinental Championship against Jericho and in retaliation, Van Dam attacked Triple H during a title match with Hardy.
+On the September 2 episode of Raw, Triple H was awarded the newly created World Heavyweight Championship by Raw General Manager Eric Bischoff, and subsequently retained it against Ric Flair.
+Later that night, Van Dam and Flair defeated Triple H and Chris Jericho in a tag team match, when Van Dam pinned Triple H. On the September 9 episode of Raw, Van Dam defeated Jericho, Jeff Hardy and Big Show in a fatal four-way elimination match to become the number one contender for the World Heavyweight Championship.
+On the September 16 episode of Raw, Triple H cost Van Dam his WWE Intercontinental Championship against Jericho and in retaliation, Van Dam attacked Triple H following his World Heavyweight Championship defense against Hardy.